Joining a PRPP

 Eligibility

-If you have a valid Canadian social insurance number (SIN), you can participate in a pooled registered pension plan (PRPP) if you:
+If you have a valid Canadian social insurance number (SIN), you can participate in a PRPP if any of the following conditions apply.
+You:

 - work in a federally regulated business or industry for an employer who chooses to participate in a PRPP

-- are employed or self-employed in Yukon, Northwest Territories and Nunavut or live in a province that has the required provincial standards legislation in place
+- live in a province that has the required provincial standards legislation in place

 Note

-The PRPP Act applies to PRPPs within the legislative authority of the federal government.
+The Pooled Registered Pension Plan Act applies to PRPPs within the legislative authority of the federal government.
 Each province must enact its own legislation for PRPPs to be available to individuals not covered in the criteria above.
-For more information on how to contact the federal and provincial supervisory authorities, see Pension supervisory authorities.
+For more information on how to contact the federal and provincial supervisory authorities, refer to Pension supervisory authorities.

 Participation

-You can be enrolled into a PRPP by either:
+You can be enrolled into a PRPP by either of the following:

 - your employer (if your employer chooses to participate in a PRPP)